NnamdiOdozi/mlx-digit-app/README.md

 On first run, the `init.sql` script (in `db/init.sql`) sets up the PostgreSQL schema for logging predictions.

 Docker Compose handles this automatically.

+## Ideas for future
+ - trying out different models eg Vision Transformers, LLMs like ChatGPT
+ - Splitting out the model from the Streamlit app so that there are 3 containers instead of 2